algolia/docsearch/README.md

 - https://reactjs.algolia.com/
 - https://babeljs.algolia.com/

-# How do I get my `apiKey` and `indexName`?
+# How do I get an `apiKey` and `indexName`?

-Just send us [an email](mailto:documentationsearch@algolia.com) with the url of the documentation you would like to search, and we'll this info back to you.
+Send us [an email](mailto:docsearch@algolia.com) with the url of the documentation website you would like to add search to.

 # How does it work?